zenml-io/zenml/docs/book/getting-started/deploying-zenml/README.md

 - An [open-source companion ReactJS](https://github.com/zenml-io/zenml-dashboard) dashboard
 - (Optional) [ZenML Pro API + Database + ZenML Pro dashboard](../system-architectures.md)

+You can read more in-depth about the system architecture of ZenML [here](../system-architectures.md).
+This docs page will focus on the components required to deploy ZenML OSS.

 <details>

 <summary>Details on the ZenML Python Client</summary>